What Is Pilates?

 Joseph Pilates used to recommend committing to the matwork four times a week for fifteen to thirty minutes each session.
 This number will change in stages.
 Some longtime students of the mat can perform the entire advanced sequence in fifteen minutes and not sacrifice the precision of the movements.

-You can start the Pilates exercise program by purchasing the book "The Pilates Body" by Brooke Siler, which has an easy-to-follow Instruction Manual.
+You can start the Pilates exercise program by purchasing the book "The Pilates Body" by Brooke Siler, which has an easy-to-follow instruction manual.
 In a tribute to Brooke and her book, I extensively quoted her to write the "What is Pilates?" article.
-In Fresno, you can sign up for formal Pilates classes with select instructors, such as Cathy Piche'.
-Cathy teaches at:
+In Fresno, you can sign up for formal Pilates classes with select instructors, such as Cathy Piche at the Dance Studio of Fresno or Karin Oliver at KO Pilatesin Prather.

 - The Dance Studio of Fresno